 GLOBAL: The storageSizeRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 Exactly one of the following:

 A storageSize attribute.
 It contains the maximum number of bytes the text of the selected node is allowed in storage.